NoxOrg/Nox/tests/Nox.Docs.Tests/Nox.Docs.Tests/Files/Markdown/CountryEndpoints.md

 - **PUT** `/api/Countries/CountryLanguagesLocalized`
   - **Description**: Update or create localized values of Languages for a specific Country.
 Requires a payload with the new values.

+## Localized Endpoints

+- **GET** `/api/Countries/{key}/CountriesLocalized`
+  - Description: Retrieve all CountriesLocalized for a specific Country.

+- **PUT** `/api/Countries/{key}/CountriesLocalized/{cultureCode}`
+    - Description: Update or create values of CountryLocalized for a specific Country.
+Requires a payload with the new value of CountryLocalizedUpsertDto.